 MPC uses an explicit linear or nonlinear model of the plant and knowledge of disturbances and setpoint changes for predicting future control errors.
 The controlled plant may be SISO (Single Input, Single Output) or MIMO (Multiple Input, Multiple Output).
 Additional advantage of MPC over traditional control methods is the ability to incorporate operating constraints, for example a minimum and maximum value of control input, in the control system design.

 Although an optimal control input is obtained from (6) - (7) for time instants k + 1, k + 2, . . . , k + N, usually only the first control input is applied.
 When a new measurement arrives at time k + 1, another sequence of control inputs for time instants k +2, k +3, . . . , k +N +1 is obtained from the optimization algorithm.
-The principle in which only the first control input is applied, and the optimization is executed after every measurement, is referred to as the receding horizon principle.
-It makes the optimal controller less sensitive to model inaccuracies and allows the derivation of analytical proofs of closed-loop stability, which are omitted here.
+The principle in which only the first control input is applied, and the optimization is executed after every measurement, is referred to as the receding horizon control principle.
+It makes the optimal controller less sensitive to model inaccuracies and allows the derivation of analytical proofs of closed-loop stability, which are omitted here and not explained further.

-For heating control MPC has been implemented in a building of the Czech Technical University (CTU) in Prague.
+MPC has been implemented for heating control in a building of the Czech Technical University (CTU) in Prague.
 The implementation of MPC reduced energy consumption of heating by 17-24% when compared to a weather-compensated controller.

 Figure 2: MPC is able to adjust heat supply proactively before a change in ambient temperature, yielding superior performance over standard PID-control and PID with external temperature compensation (PIDc)

 The heating system used in the study (ceiling radiant heating system) is different from those usually available in Finland.
-In the study, Subspace Identification was used to obtain the dynamic model of the heating system.
+In the study, Subspace Identification method was used to obtain the dynamic model of the heating system.
 The identification phase was two-fold: first an initial model was identified based on operational data.
 The initial model was later improved by specifically designed identification experiments conducted from late December to early January.
 Only predictions of ambient temperature were considered.
 The authors of the study report difficulties in obtaining the dynamic model as the main challenge of implementing MPC for buildings.

 Opticontrol is an interdisciplinary research project on novel predictive control strategies for cost-efficient control of buildings’ HVAC-systems.
 In the Opticontrol project, an integration of all building automation systems was considered, i.e. in addition to heating also control of blinds, ventilation etc. was considered.
 The modelling method considered was based on RC-analogue models.
 The case building was a fairly new office building in Switzerland.
-No relative comparison of energy consumption was made, but the authors suggested that based on simulations, the MPC would reduce energy consumption by 17%, when compared to a rule-based controller.
+No relative comparison of energy consumption was made, but the authors concluded that based on simulations, the MPC would reduce energy consumption by 17%, when compared to a rule-based controller.
 The authors concluded that for current energy prices the required effort, with respect to system identification and other engineering required for the deployment of MPC, is too high to justify its implementation for similar buildings.

 The table 1 summarizes the MPC implementations discussed above.
 The effect of MPC on energy consumption depends on the number of systems utilizing the MPC and the buildings’ physical properties (e.g. insulation).
 The use of MPC for integrating several systems may bring certain synergical advantages (for example, slight decrease in ventilation during a demand peak in heating).